twolfson/nightlife/cities/california_san-francisco.md

 - Pop music
 - Crowded

-## Cat club
+## Cat Club
-- 2 medium dance floors
-- Indie / gothic music
+- 1 floor
-- Not crowded
+    - Ground floor
+        - Front room, large and long (80'x15'?) with medium dancefloor and bar
+        - Back room (40'x25'?), 1 small bar and 1 large dancefloor
+- Prior to 2017
     - $10 cover
+- Went on a Saturday (2017/11/04 - Leisure)
+    - $10 cover
+    - From 12:15 to 1:15AM, front was karaoke with few people dancing
+    - From 12:15 to 1:15AM, back was crowded/hard to dance but could find space
+    - Left at 1:15AM due to fatigue
+- $8 whiskey soda
+- Has coat check

 ## The Cellar
 - No cover on Mondays